Bermuda Triangle Part 2

 “Before daybreak.
 She agreed to go with him.
 She made a deal.”

-“This is a terrible prank, Spade.”
+“This has got to be a terrible prank, Spade.”

 “Sorry.”

-“No, the Gray Wolf.”
+“No. The Gray Wolf.”

 Silverback walked over to the napkin dispensers and emptied them when he saw Nelson returning with a newspaper and new reading glasses.
-“You were supposed to watch her.”

 Silverback took out his black wallet, looking for a secret phone number folded and written in blue ink.
-In the last empty credit card slot was a tiny piece of ripped paper, which he gave Nelson.
+In the last empty credit card slot was a tiny piece of torn paper, which he gave Nelson.
 “Call it.
 Ask for Vincent.”

 “Thirsty?”
 She placed his hand on her thigh.

-Nelson called an Uber as they rode the escalator to the ground floor, and it came precisely on time.
+Four and a half hours later, Nelson called an Uber as they rode the escalator to the ground floor, and it came precisely on time.
 Silverback kept quiet throughout the rest of the journey until they abandoned the Uber after giving a shallow tip.

 “Are you guys afraid of Great Whites?
 There are plenty out there,” the one-legged Captain said, pecking his large beard as if growing feathers.

-“No, or piranhas.
-Silverback grinned.
+“No, or piranhas,” Silverback grinned.
 “Box jellyfish, I fear.
 But, Nelson vomited if he saw a Great White,” Silverback laughed.

 “Eh, Piranhas?”